mattoverby/mclccd/README.md

 make -j
 ```

-## Examples
+## Example Collision Detection

-mcl::BVHTree is constructed given a list of vertices and triangles.
-Collisions are gathered through
-callbacks (append_pair and append_discrete), the former being CCD and latter being triangle-triangle (3D) or edge-edge (2D).
+Collisions are gathered through callbacks (append_pair and append_discrete), the former being CCD and latter being triangle-triangle (3D) or edge-edge (2D).
 These callbacks are called in parallel during the BVH traversal.

 ```cpp